nhbsohel2/My-Diary/README.md

-# My Diary is  a Android Application to save notes Online Based on Firebase </h5>
+# My Diary is  an Android Application to save notes Online Based on Firebase </h5>
 ## A User can store their all notes in his online account.It will keep someone notes safe in case of device lost or software deletion.Realtime weather updates as an additional feature.

 #  Features Implemented: </h5>